 Postpartum depression in men

 It’s not uncommon for new fathers to have the blues on occasion.
-As with new mothers, these feelings are normal and tend to fade away as everyone makes the transition.
+As with new mothers, these feelings are normal in men and tend to fade away as everyone makes the transition.

 Fathers may be at higher risk of postpartum depression if their partner has depression.

-Another risk factor is having experienced depression or another mood disorder in the past.
-If that’s the case, talk to your doctor before the baby is born.
+Another risk factor is having previous depression or other mood disorder.
+If that’s the case, you should talk to your doctor before the baby is born.
 Mention any signs of depression, however small.

-You should also try to get a support system in place.
-This could involve arranging for childcare, joining a depression support group, or time out with friends.
+Fathers should also try to get a support system in place.
+This could involve arranging for childcare, joining a depression support group, or spending time out with friends.

-Depression can be treated with antidepressant medications, either alone or along with therapy.
-In cases where both parents exhibit signs of depression, couples counseling or family counseling may be good options.
+Depression can be treated with antidepressant medications, either alone or with therapy.
+In cases where both parents show signs of depression, couples counseling or family counseling may be good options.